selsamman/amorphic-ticket-demo/README.md

 - An object broker to keep object instances in sync between browser and server

-- An ORM that persists the objects to MongoDB
+- An object broker that persists the objects to MongoDB

 - An application container for nodeJS to run the whole thing in